Compassion Focused Wellbeing (CFW) 8 Week Programme

 The CFW 8 week programme offers an integrative approach

 The CFW Programme draws from a rich blend of evidence-based and experiential methods.
-It incorporates key learning from:
+Whilst remaining an original programme it incorporates key learning from:

 This integrative framework offers participants a holistic and accessible way to explore compassion — blending psychology, mindfulness, and reflective practice into a cohesive wellbeing journey.